YYinBurgh/YYinBurgh.github.io/_pages/about.md

 > **I'm recruiting Ph.D. students and project-based undergraduate/master's research assistants.
 Please see the [Students](/students/) page for details.**

 <!--- News --->

 ## News

+- **(May 2022)** Super excited to share a <a href="https://arxiv.org/abs/2205.09036" target="_blank">preprint</> of our accepted paper **Stop the spread: A contextual integrity perspective on the appropriateness of COVID-19 vaccination certificates** at <a href="https://facctconference.org/2022/index.html" target="_blank">the ACM Conference on Fairness, accountability, and Transparency (FAccT'22) </a>!

+- **(May, 2022)** We are going to give a talk on Privacy Label Wiz, a developer tool that helps app developers create accurate privacy labels at <a href="https://www.usenix.org/conference/pepr22/conference-program", target="_blank">the Conference on Privacy Engineering Practice and Respect (PEPR'22)</a>!

 - **(April 2022)** Our paper **Helping mobile application developers create accurate privacy labels** has been accepted by <a href="https://iwpe.info/" target="_blank">the 2022 International Workshp on Privacy Engineering (IWPE'22) </a>, which is co-loacated with the IEEE European Symposium on Security and Privacy this year.

 - **(January 2022)** Our 2021 PETS paper **“Did you know this camera tracks your mood?”: Understanding Privacy Expectations and Preferences in the Age of Video Analytics** has won the the 12th Annual Privacy Papers for Policymakers Award from the Future of Privacy Forum (FPF)!